iangreenleaf/blog_house/_drafts/how-to-plan-your-garden-part-one.md

 While I didn't end up using most of her designs, the process did get me started thinking about how to determine how to use a space, and it gave me a sense of the possibilities available to us.
 I could start to see the shape of the thing I needed to do, I just needed a lot more practical information to actually be able to do it.

+## Observe and Interact ##

+One of the best decisions I made in the planning process was forced upon me.
+We finished a rocky closing process for our house at the end of April, and the time suck of buying a house, moving, and being first-time homeowners meant that I had very little time to plan or prepare as planting season rolled around in May.
+This necessarily limited how much I could expect to achieve in the first year, so I planted [a modest vegetable garden]({% post_url 2021-01-11-the-first-year-garden %}) and accepted that my bigger ambitions would need to wait a year.

+This was good, because major site planning decisions really should not be made until one has been able to observe conditions throughout a growing season.
+I probably wouldn't have followed this advice well if I had a few more months of lead time before spring, but I'm glad I didn't have that choice.

+Spending the first year observing allowed me to see how the site changed over time: what kind of runoff came from the house during rainstorms, where water pooled during wet periods, which areas got the most and least sun, where the grass grew well and where it didn't, and so on.
+It gave me time to take detailed measurements, draw maps, and conduct soil tests.
+And it gave me time to learn a lot more, to roll ideas around in my head, to sketch out possibilities while looking at the site, and to get outside and pace out distances on the ground when I needed to see it in situ.

 ## Getting educated ##

-One of the things I figured out early on in the process of reading about gardening stuff was that the permaculture philosophy greatly appealed to me.
+One of the things I figured out in the process of reading about gardening stuff was that the permaculture philosophy greatly appealed to me.
 What is permaculture?
 There are many answers to that question, few of them short, but I like [this one](https://www.permaculturenews.org/what-is-permaculture/) pretty well:

 > Permaculture (the word, coined by Bill Mollison, is a portmanteau of permanent agriculture and permanent culture) is the conscious design and maintenance of agriculturally productive ecosystems which have the diversity, stability, and resilience of natural ecosystems… [It] is a system of assembling conceptual, material, and strategic components in a pattern which functions to benefit life in all its forms.
 The philosophy behind permaculture is one of working with, rather than against, nature; of protracted and thoughtful observation rather than protracted and thoughtless action; of looking at systems in all their functions, rather than asking only one yield of them; and allowing systems to demonstrate their own evolutions.

 There are a certain set of gardening practices (food forests, hugelkultur, comfrey) that have become associated with permaculture, some of which appeal to me, but for me those were not as much of a draw as the whole-design nature of the idea.
-Many other garden ideologies systems like organic gardening or square foot gardening tend to be centered around one specific concept plus a loose constellation of practices compatible with the core idea.
+Many other garden ideologies like organic gardening or square foot gardening tend to be centered around one specific concept plus a loose constellation of practices compatible with the core idea.
 While many of them have useful advice to offer, I don't find them compelling as an organizing principle for everything.
 Permaculture, in being primarily a design philosophy, credibly promises guidance on the entirety of the system—not only how one manages a garden, but how a garden can fit into your life and the surrounding world.
 It provides not only tools for thinking about design, but tools for thinking about the act of designing.

+My entry point for permaculture was Toby Hemenway's <i>Gaia's Garden</i>.
+It's a lovely book that provides a very accessible overview of the concepts that drive permaculture design.
+It's not the final word on the subject, but it was a great place to learn the concepts and terminology, and to gather ideas about how I could apply these concepts in my own space.

 Permaculture also gave me a descriptive term for exploring and discovering useful information.
 Because it is aligned with many of the things I wanted out of the garden (beyond-organic, low-input, ecological), I could peruse permaculture sources as a starting point and learn about ideas and techniques that were likely to appeal to me.